giuseppeborgese/run-terraform-inside-aws-codebuild/README.md

 ==================================

 1. Every person in the company can create infrastructure using Terraform and without any configuration in their own laptop.
-2. You can provide a web interface to use Terraform and it can used without any knowlede
+2. You can provide a web interface to use Terraform and it can used without any knowledges
-3. All the terraform output logs are saved in Cloudwatch
+3. All terraform output logs are saved in Cloudwatch
 4. You can run by schedule
-5. You can run with an hook every time the code change
+5. You can run with an hook every time the code changes
-6. You don’t need any infrastructure to run, no EC2 virtual machines no fix cost you pay only for the minutes that you use
+6. You don’t need any infrastructure to run, no EC2 virtual machines no fix cost.
+You pay only for the minutes that you use
 7. You can build a small orchestrator running for example a python script before and after the terraform run

 Steps for this example